mpadmanathan/cadencepm.github.io/README.md

 ## Welcome to GitHub Pages
-title: Welcome to the Octocat’s homepage!
+## Welcome to the CadencePM homepage!

 You can use the [editor on GitHub](https://github.com/mpadmanathan/cadencepm.github.io/edit/master/README.md) to maintain and preview the content for your website in Markdown files.